Sylvia Lim: Action Information Management (AIM) saga

 The AIM saga, which involved the termination of town council IT software owned by the PAP in the event of a "material change" in the leadership of a town, became a much talked about issue in the lead up to the Punggol East by-election in 2013.
 Lim contended that a "material change" was taken to mean a "change in political leadership" as in Aljunied GRC, and questioned how the public interest was served with the presence of such a termination clause.
 This led to Lim filing an adjournment motion in Parliament titled Safeguarding the Public Interest in Town Council Management, which she withdrew after the government announced that it would conduct a review on the issue.
-Then Minister for National Development Khaw Boon Wan accused Lim of being "self-righteous" and "arrogant", to which Lim replied, "I definitely do not accept his ascription of those motives to me personally".
+Minister for National Development Khaw Boon Wan accused Lim of being "self-righteous" and "arrogant", to which Lim replied, "I definitely do not accept his ascription of those motives to me personally".